Glacier National Park (U.S.): Park management

 Landsat 7 image of Waterton-Glacier International Peace Park.
 The Rocky Mountain Front formed by the Lewis Overthrust fault rises dramatically above the Great Plains on the right.

-Glacier National Park is managed by the National Park Service, with the park's headquarters in West Glacier, Montana.
+Glacier National Park is managed by the National Park Service, with the park's headquarters located in West Glacier, Montana.
 Visitation to Glacier National Park averaged about 3.5 million visitors in 2019, which surpassed its 2017 peak of 3.31 million.
 Glacier has had at least 2 million annual visitors consistently since 2012, but has broken annual attendance records from 2014 to 2018.

 In anticipation of the 100th anniversary of the park in 2010, major reconstruction of the Going-to-the-Sun Road was completed.
 The Federal Highway Administration managed the reconstruction project in cooperation with the National Park Service.
 Some rehabilitation of major structures such as visitor centers and historic hotels, as well as improvements in wastewater treatment facilities and campgrounds, were expected to be completed by the anniversary date.
 The National Park Service engaged in fishery studies for Lake McDonald to assess status and develop protection programs to enhance native fish populations.
 The restoration of park trails, education and youth programs, park improvements and many community programs were also planned.

 The National Park Service mandate is to "... preserve and protect natural and cultural resources".
 The Organic Act of August 25, 1916 established the National Park Service as a federal agency.
 One major section of the Act has often been summarized as the "Mission", "... to promote and regulate the use of the ... national parks ... which purpose is to conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 In keeping with this mandate, hunting is illegal in the park, as are mining, logging, and the removal of natural or cultural resources.
 Additionally, oil and gas exploration and extraction are not permitted.
 These restrictions caused a lot of conflict with the adjoining Blackfeet Indian Reservation.
 When they sold the land to the United States government, it was with the stipulation of being able to maintain their usage rights of the area, many of which (such as hunting) had come into conflict with these regulations.

 In 1974, a wilderness study was submitted to Congress which identified 95% of the area of the park as qualifying for wilderness designation.
 Unlike a few other parks, Glacier National Park has yet to be protected as wilderness, but National Park Service policy requires that identified areas listed in the report be managed as wilderness until Congress renders a full decision.
-Ninety-three percent of Glacier National Park is managed as wilderness, even though it has not been officially designated.
+According to the park service, more than 90 percent of Glacier is managed "as if it were designated wilderness."